-Change the third paragraph of 7.4.4.1 as follows:

-The Action field is set to 0 (representing a Basic ADDBA request). or 3 (representing an Extended ADDBA request).
-If the Action field value equals 3, the Extended Block Ack Parameter Set field is included in the ADDBA Request frame.
-An Action field value of 3 is not used if the Extended Block Ack Parameter Set field equals 0(#700).

-Insert the following paragraphs at the end of 7.4.4.1:
+The Category field is set to 3 (representing Block Ack).

+The Block Ack Action field is set to <ANA> (representing Extended ADDBA request).

+The Dialog Token field is set to a nonzero value chosen by the STA.

+The Block Ack Parameter Set field is defined in 7.3.1.14.

+The Block Ack Timeout Value field is defined in 7.3.1.15.

+The Block Ack Starting Sequence Control field is defined in 7.2.1.7.

 The Extended Block Ack Parameter Set field is defined in 7.3.1.aa31 (Ed).
-If the ADDBA MRG Group Address Present field is set to 1 in the Extended Block Ack Parameter Set field, then the TID field within the Block Ack Parameter Set field is reserved.
+If the ADDBA GCR (#686) Group Address Present field is set to 1 in the Extended Block Ack Parameter Set field, then the TID field within the Block Ack Parameter Set field is reserved.

-The ADDBA MRG Group Address field is a 6 octet field equal to the group address for which a Block Ack agreement is requested.
+The ADDBA GCR (#686) Group Address field is a 6 octet field equal to the group address for which a Block Ack agreement is requested.

-7.4.4.2 ADDBA Response frame format
+7.4.4.aa5(#713) Extended ADDBA Response frame format

 Insert the following additional rows at the end of Table 7-56 (note that the entire table is not shown here):

-Table 7-56—ADDBA Response frame body
+Table 7-aa5—Extended(#713) ADDBA Response frame Action field format(REVmb)